benberkowitz85/BackEndMyFriend/README.md

 # BackEndMyFriend

+Description

+Get a leg up and compete with this back end e commerce website.
+Keep track of your financial input to help with your creative output

+Demo

 User Story
 AS A manager at an internet retail company
 I WANT a back end for my e-commerce website that uses the latest technologies